sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 So far, you have learnt how to build an MDK application in the SAP Web IDE editor.
 Now, we deploy this application definition to Mobile Services.

-Right click on the `MDK_ErrorArchive` MDK Application in the project explorer pane and select **MDK Deploy and Activate**.
+Right-click on the `MDK_ErrorArchive` MDK Application in the project explorer pane and select **MDK Deploy and Activate**.

 ![MDK](img_009.png)